stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

    04     .tdata .init_array .fini_array .data.rel.ro
 ```

-#### Reading segments from an Object file
+#### Reading Segments from an Object File

-Using the `-l` option with an Object file does not work as we can see below.
+Using the `-l` option with an object file does not work as we can see below.

 ```
 readelf -l tls-le-static.o